tcsenpai/g1/README.md

 - [ ] Further LiteLLM testing with remote providers
 - [ ] Create a better way to add new providers for developers

+## Call to Action

+We're looking for developers to help improve multi1!
+Here are some areas where you can contribute:

+- Test and implement new AI providers to expand the capabilities of multi1
+- Conduct more extensive testing of LiteLLM with various remote providers
+- Experiment with and refine the system prompt to enhance reasoning capabilities

+Your contributions can help make multi1 a more robust and versatile tool for AI-powered reasoning chains.

 ## Example